yuaziz/MinPy/README.md

 ## Example Calculation

 In this example, the global minimum of the Rosenbrock (banana) is determined from initial starting points of $x=4.0$ and $y=4.0$.
 The Nonlinear Conjugate Gradient solver is used, employing a Newton-Raphson line search along with a Fletcher-Reeves formula for the $\beta$ update.
-The parameter file 'compute.param' for this is written:
+The parameter file 'compute.param' for this is written as:

 ```text
 Function    = Rosenbrock